Origins-Eternity/Sanity-Prequel/README.md

 ![This is an image](https://s21.ax1x.com/2025/02/05/pEeKjN8.png)
 ### Potion
 **Add composure potion effect, which can recover 1 sanity every `60 >> amplifier` ticks.
 Brew any small flowers with an regeneration potion.**
+## Features
+**Most feature support custom configurations.
+Turn to mod's config file for more information.**
 ### Effects
 - **Sanity < 60, at the edges of things, red, green, and blue seem to be separated in your eyes.**
 - **Sanity < 55, blood texture flicker on the screen when sanity decrease.**